manuellara/transfers-docs/docs/introduction/what-is-transfers.md

 - Implementing a standard process for parents and districts to follow
 - Automating data entry into your SIS (Student Information System)
 - Eliminating paper forms and loose emails
-- Providing an analytics dashboard to help your district make decisions (e.g. budgeting, programs, staffing, etc...)
+- Providing analytics to help districts make decisions

 ## Return on Investment

-Introducing a new tool can be challenging, but the value **Transfers** provides is well worth the growing pains.

 ### Increased ADA